codeplatoon-fullstack/installfest/Linux/README.md

 $ gh auth login
 ```

 and follow the wizard steps to complete the authentication process.
-When done you should be able to close a repo like so:
+When done you should be able to clone a repo like so:

 ```bash
 $ gh repo clone codeplatoon-fullstack/installfest